 Imagine receiving a phone call out of the blue from your employer or mother-in-law letting you know that they have stumbled upon a nasty, lewd or defamatory post alleging intimate details about your love life.

-Or imagine experiencing a significant drop in business over the last several months due to a handful of fake customer reviews on an online complaints board, accusing you of professional misconduct or sexual harassment.
+Or imagine experiencing a significant drop in business over the last several months due to a handful of fake customer reviews on an online review website, accusing you of professional misconduct or sexual harassment.